cpsource/web-login-logout/check-apache2/README.md

 Make sure logger and wget are installed.

 Run crontab -e to run check-apache2.sh.
 The script can also be run from the command prompt to test it manually.

+# Note

+This was mostly written by ChatGPT4, with a lot of careful prodding and testing.